Kong/docs.konghq.com/app/gateway/2.8.x/vitals/index.md

 ![Vitals Overview](/assets/images/docs/ee/vitals_overview.png)

 ## Prerequisites

 Vitals is enabled by default in {{site.ee_product_name}} and available upon the first login of a Super Admin.

 {% include_cached /md/enterprise/cassandra-deprecation.md %}

-You will need one of the following databases to use Vitals:
+You can use one of the following storage strategies with Vitals:
+* Kong database:
+ * PostgresSQL 9.5+
+* Separate storage engine:
  * InfluxDB
-* PostgresSQL 9.5+
-* Cassandra 2.1+
+ * Prometheus

 ## Guidelines for viewing Vitals
 When using Vitals, note: